 On the national stage, Liscinsky competed in the NCAA Championship Meet as a senior, was a finalist in multiple events at the U.S. Senior Nationals, qualified for three U.S. Olympic Team Trials and was a member of the U.S. team that took part in the 2003 World University Games.

-Liscinsky and wife Kate are the parents of Sam, age three, and Maggie, who will celebrate her second birthday in November 2014.
+Liscinsky and wife Kate are the parents of Sam, age four, and Maggie, who will celebrate her third birthday in November.